EvolvingLMMs-Lab/LongVT/README.md

 ### LLM Judge Setup

-We use an LLM-based judge both for evaluation and for computing RL rewards.
+We adopt LLM-as-a-Judge for both RL reward computation and evaluation. **Note:** `--max-model-len` in the example below is *for training (RL reward) only*; for evaluation, please follow `examples/eval/run_eval.sh` and omit this argument.
 By default, we use `Qwen/Qwen2.5-72B-Instruct` as the judge model.

 **Steps:**
 1. Start a judge server with vLLM or SGLang